-A guest article from one of our Coaching Partners.
+A guest article from one of our Coaching Partners, Marian Sample.

-Whatever your current circumstances, right now could be the perfect time to think about the things you love to do, and work out how you can recharge your energy by building more moments of joy into your daily life – no matter what the coming months may bring.
+If you’ve been feeling a bit deflated recently, now could be the perfect time to think about the things you love to do, and work out how you can boost your energy by building more moments of joy into your daily life.

 Are your batteries fully charged, or in need of a boost?

-In my work as a coach I am used to being home based, often connecting with clients remotely via Skype, Zoom or any one of the many online tools now available to us.
-But what’s new is spending all of my time in this way.
-Over the past few months I’ve not only been seeing all of my clients “virtually”, but also keeping in touch with my friends, connecting with my book club, doing a yoga class, ordering shopping, watching plays, competing in a “pub” quiz, reading books and a myriad other things all online.
+In my work as a coach, I’m used to being home-based; often connecting with clients remotely via Skype, Zoom, or any one of the many online tools now available to us.
+But what’s new is spending so much of my time in this way.

-This new, always online world can be exhausting, and it’s often hard to maintain a barrier between work and leisure.
-Changed working practices may provide greater flexibility, but they also blur boundaries and can result in us never truly switching off.
+This new, largely online world can be exhausting – and it’s often difficult to maintain a barrier between work and leisure.
+While working remotely can provide greater flexibility, it can also blur boundaries and result in us never truly switching off.

-- How long is it since I last did this?
+- How long has it been since I last did this?

 - Does it cost money or is it free?